willzeng/lotus/documentation/en/api-methods.md

 ```

 ### StateExactCirculatingSupply
-TODO: Remove StateCirculatingSupply maybe?
+StateExactCirculatingSupply returns the exact circulating supply of Filecoin at the given tipset.
-StateExactCirculatingSupply returns the exact circulating supply of Filecoin at the given tipset
+This is not used anywhere in the protocol itself, and is only for external consumption.

 Perms: read